-6. Approval for UC transfer, C-ID articulation, CSU GE-Breadth, and/or IGETC patterns following year.
+6. Approval for UC Transfer, C-ID Articulation, CSU GE-Breadth, and/or IGETC Patterns

+Course proposals requesting UC Transfer, or to be a part of the CSU GE-Breadth or IGETC patterns are submitted by the Articulation Officer using Assist.
+Currently CSU-GE Breadth and IGETC requests are due by mid-December, with the results usually posted by mid-April of the following year.
 UC Transfer requests are due by the end of June, with results usually ready by the following August.
 IGETC requests can only be submitted after a course has been approved for UC Transfer, so the process may take up to two years to occur.
-Requests for articulation to C-ID Course Descriptors (similar to a COR) are submitted by the Articulation Officer using C-ID net.
+Requests for articulation to C-ID Course Descriptors (similar to a COR) are submitted by the Articulation Officer using C-ID.net.